nicnocquee/nicnocquee.github.com/_posts/2015-10-23-0-to-first-ios-android-game-in-68-days.markdown

 While waiting for the second time, I started working on adding ad and implementing In-App Billing on Android.
 It wasn't a walk in the park.
 Maybe because I'm not used to Android development, but testing In-App Billing in Android is a hellish experience.
 And [I wasn't the only one who thought that way](http://suda.pl/the-hell-of-testing-google-play-in-app-billing/).
 The bright side however, submitting the game to Google Play Store was a pleasure.
 It was easy and fast.
 Less than 24 hours after I submitted, the game is live on the Play Store.
 After receiving bug reports and some feedback from my friends, I uploaded an update and boom, it's available on the store in just few hours.
 The way I see it, Google's decision is benefiting both developers and users here.

 Despite of the struggles, making the game was fun!
-It inspired me to make more game in the future.
+It inspired me to make more games in the future.
 If you have an Android phone, you can download the game from the Play Store now.
 I submitted Make9 to [Product Hunt](https://www.producthunt.com/games/make9), so let me know what you think of the game there. （＾＿－）≡★

 Have fun!